dzackgarza/Qual-Review-and-Solutions/Real Analysis/UGA Solutions/Real_Analysis_Qual_Solutions.md

 \[
 \norm{\tau_yf -f}_{L^1} \converges{y\to 0}\to 0
 .\]
-- By an $\eps/3$ argument, it suffices to show this for compactly support functions:
+- By an $\eps/3$ argument, it suffices to show this for compactly supported functions:
   - Since $f\in L^1$, choose $g_n\subset C_c^\infty(\RR^1)$ smooth and compactly supported so that $\norm{f-g_n}_{L^1} \to 0$
   - Then
   \[